-I'm a current PhD student in the Carnegie Mellon Human Computer Interaction Institute (HCII) working under Niki Kittur.
+I am currently a PhD student in the Carnegie Mellon Human Computer Interaction Institute (HCII) working under Niki Kittur.
 My current research focuses on the topic of Sensemaking — or how individuals come to an understanding of a difficult subject from a large set of information.
 This is normally in the context of online search or information seeking — such as planning a large vacation, learning about a medical disease, or investigating a new hobby.
-In our lab, we've build a number of interventions to assist users while they're sensemaking, using techniques such as crowdsourcing, visualization, and natural language processing.
+In our lab, we've built systems to help users while they're sensemaking, using techniques such as crowdsourcing, visualization, and natural language processing.

 Bento Browser is a prototype iOS application that helps people organize their complex online searching tasks.
 By removing the typical tab based structure of the browser and replacing it with a task hierarchy, we let people seamlessly organize, suspend and resume their searching tasks.
 Check it out on the App Store!